pcurone/exoALMA_continuum_pipeline/README.md

 For mostly axisymmetric sources, use a 1D profile model.
 Within the `galario_fit` folder:

 1. Add your parametric model to `galario_1D_model_functions.py`, if not already included.
 2. Adjust the fitting parameters in the “MODIFY HERE” section of `galario_fit_1D.py`.
-Here, you can choose your model, number of walkers and steps, radial grid, initial guess for the model parameters and priors.
+Here, you can choose your model, number of walkers and steps, radial grid, initial guess for the model parameters, and priors.
 3. Run the fit:
    ```
    python galario_fit_1D.py